Documentation

 Advanced Auto Layout

-If Auto Layout only had Simple Auto Layout for setting relationships with the Parent View, it would hardly deserve to be called Auto Layout.
+If Auto Layout only offered Simple Auto Layout, which sets up relationships with the Parent View, it would be hard to call it Auto Layout at all.

 In Layerz, you can freely edit relationships with surrounding Sibling Views.

-We'll explain how to add and delete Auto Layout items separately.
+We'll explain how to add and how to remove Auto Layout separately.

-When you select a single View, you can see 8 Resize Anchors on the View Outline.
-Since nearly every design editor is structured this way, these points should be intuitively familiar.
+When you select a single View, you'll see the 8 Resize Anchors around the View Outline used for resizing.
+Almost every design Editor is built this way, so these points are intuitive to understand.

-Now you can also see a new point at the very center of the View.
-If the View supports editing Auto Layout settings, this center point will be visible.
-If the View is locked, or is a child of a List or Stack, this point will not appear.
+Now you'll notice a new point in the very center of the View.
+If a View can have its Auto Layout settings edited, you'll see this center point.
+The point is not shown when a View is Locked, or when it is a child of a List or Stack.

-Select this point and drag outward, and you'll see an arrow being drawn out.
-Drag the end of this arrow to another View you want to create an Auto Layout relationship with and release.
-You'll then see a menu of Auto Layout options available between the two connected Views, where you can set the desired relationship.
+Now, if you select this point and drag it outward, you'll see an arrow being created and pulled out.
+Drag the end of this arrow onto another View you want to establish an Auto Layout relationship with and release your finger.
+A menu of the Auto Layout settings that can be configured between the two Views connected by the arrow will appear, and you can set up the relationship you want here.

 • With Parent View